Oblong/splash/README.md

 ### Before running splash

 1. Connect a Leap device
-2. Verify that the Leap system is working (e.g. with the Leap's own software).
+2. Verify that the Leap system is working (e.g. with Leap's software).

 ### Actually running splash

 The Leap shared library must be on your `LD_LIBRARY_PATH` (or `DYLD_LIBRARY_PATH` if you're using a Mac) before you start splash.  e.g.:

     # With obi
-    $ export DYLD_LIBRARY_PATH=/path/to/LeapSDK/lib
     $ obi go

 or